WP-Performance/press-wind/README.md

 ```

 **But you can use the method by the class attribute, if you prefer.
 Be careful to keep maintainable project.**

+## Disabled core functionnality

+In ```inc > disable.php```, lots of feature are disabled.
+You can comment for not disable stuff for your project like you want.

 ## Screenshot